SerbiaOfficial Name: Republic of Serbia

 Entry, Exit & Visa Requirements

-Special note on Kosovo: Serbian border officials do not recognize the authority of Kosovo’s government, and will not grant entry to travelers who try to enter Serbia at the Serbia-Kosovo border without first having entered Serbia at another entry point.
-Travelers who fly or drive into Kosovo and plan to travel to Serbia must first exit Kosovo and enter Serbia via either the Serbia-Macedonia or the Serbia-Montenegro border.
+- Travelers who fly or drive into Kosovo from a third country and plan to also travel by land to Serbia must first exit Kosovo and enter Serbia via either the Serbia-Macedonia or the Serbia-Montenegro border.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Serbia.